rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/billquick_txtid_sqli.md

 1. visit http://<ip>/ws2020 and finish the install/config

-Even at this point, 2 people with these instructions and one independently were unable to login to the webapp at this point.
+Even at this point, 2 people with these instructions and one independently were unable to login to the webapp.
 It can be SQLi, but no one was able to use it successfully.

 ## Verification Steps